Resources supporting effective instruction for ELLs

 - Colorín Colorado

 Colorín Colorado is a free website for educators and families of English language learners based at WETA in Washington, DC.
-Colorín Colorado has collaborated closely with its founding partner, the American Federation of Teachers, for more than eleven years and welcomed the NEA as a project partner in 2014.
-Recently updated, Colorín Colorado is the leading ELL website nationwide, offering practical, research-based classroom resources for grades PreK-12, such as strategy articles, tip sheets, toolkits, videos, webinars, multicultural booklists for students, professional books and reports, updates from the field, and multilingual materials to support ELL parent outreach.
-Colorín Colorado also has an extensive library of videos and materials related to the Common Core and ELLs, including Diane Staehr Fenner’s Common Core blog.
+Colorín Colorado has collaborated closely with its founding partner, the American Federation of Teachers, since 2003.
+Colorín Colorado is the leading ELL website nationwide, offering practical, research-based classroom resources for grades PreK-12, such as strategy articles, tip sheets, toolkits, videos, webinars, multicultural booklists for students, professional books and reports, updates from the field, and multilingual materials to support ELL parent outreach.
+Colorín Colorado also has an extensive library of videos and materials.
 The materials on the site have been designed to be shared and used by classroom teachers and content-area teachers, as well as ESOL specialists and bilingual teachers.
 Sign up for their email newsletters.

 - AFT Immigration Resources

 The AFT offers many resources on education and how to protect our students.

 A review of the latest research on the most effective strategies for teaching ELL students.

 The U.S. Department of Education created a Newcomer Toolkit to help U.S. educators who work with newly arrived ELLs.